MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/setup/manually-update-scan-engines.md

 Microsoft, Command, VBuster, Kaspersky, Norman, Wormlist, Cloudmark

 > [!NOTE]
-> The script will default the engine update path to `https://forefrontdl.microsoft.com/server/scanengineupdate/` and failover to `https://amupdatedl.microsoft.com/server/scanengineupdate/` in case the previous endpoint is not available.
+> The script will default the engine update path to `https://forefrontdl.microsoft.com/server/scanengineupdate/`.
+If this endpoint isn't available, it'll use the failover endpoint `https://amupdatedl.microsoft.com/server/scanengineupdate/`.
 By default, all engines will be downloaded for 64-bit platforms.

 ## Steps to update scan engines